Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Simulation Results

 In Fig. \ref{Fig:SNR_vs_elements}, we examine the impact of the number of elements per IRS on the worst-case SNR performance with $A = 5\lambda$ and $L = 3$.
 As expected, the worst-case SNR increases with $N_{\rm e}$ across all schemes, as more IRS elements provide stronger passive beamforming gain.
 While both static and area-adaptive IRS configurations benefit from this increase, the gain is more pronounced in schemes with adaptive IRSs.
 This explains not only the observed crossover between the area-adaptive MA-staIRS and FPA-(area-adaptive IRS) schemes, but also the widening performance gap between the area-adaptive MA-IRS and area-adaptive MA-staIRS schemes.

-In Fig. \ref{Fig:SNR_vs_L_two}, we plot the worst-case SNR versus the number of IRSs for $A = 5\lambda$.
-Two distinct setups are considered: (a) a fixed number of elements per IRS, $N_{\rm e} = 20$; (b) a fixed total number of elements, $N = 120$, evenly distributed across IRSs such that $N_{\rm e} = N/L$.
+In Fig. \ref{Fig:SNR_vs_L_two}, we plot the worst-case SNR versus the number of IRSs for $A = 5\lambda$ under two setups: (a) fixed number of elements per IRS, $N_{\rm e} = 20$; (b) fixed total elements, $N = 120$, evenly distributed across IRSs so that $N_{\rm e} = N/L$.
 From both Figs. \ref{Fig:SNR_vs_L} and \ref{Fig:SNR_vs_L_fixN}, it is observed that when $L=1$, the area-adaptive MA-IRS and FPA-(area-adaptive IRS) schemes yield the same worst-case SNR, as do the area-adaptive MA-staIRS, shared MA-staIRS, and FPA-staIRS schemes.
-This indicates that under a single-IRS deployment, the worst-case SNR is primarily determined by whether adaptive or static IRS beamforming is employed, while the form of transmitter architecture (MAs or FPAs) has negligible impact.
-This observation is consistent with both the theoretical analysis and simulation results provided in \cite{2024_Weidong_MAIRS}, which state that the performance gain of MAs over FPAs diminishes under far-field LoS BS-IRS channel conditions.
-However, when $L\geq 2$, the superiority of MAs over FPAs becomes apparent, as the increased number of IRSs introduces richer multipath propagation and more pronounced spatial variations in channel gain.
-This enables MAs to be strategically positioned in high-gain regions, thereby achieving a higher received SNR compared to FPAs.
-Moreover, in Fig. \ref{Fig:SNR_vs_L}, the worst-case SNR of all schemes is observed to increase with the number of IRSs, $L$.
-This trend is anticipated, as a larger $L$ results in more signal paths, enhancing the spatial diversity gain.
-In parallel, the total number of reflecting elements also increases with $L$, which contributes to greater passive beamforming gain.
-In contrast, Fig. \ref{Fig:SNR_vs_L_fixN} shows that the worst-case SNR of the two FPA-based benchmark schemes decreases as $L$ grows.
-This degradation stems from distributing a fixed total number of reflecting elements across IRSs with varying effectiveness.
-Specifically, IRS 1 benefits from both the shortest distance to the BS and a more central location relative to the target areas, providing superior coverage.
-Consequently, reallocating elements from IRS 1 to less optimally positioned IRSs (IRS 2-5) inevitably reduces the passive beamforming gain, resulting in performance deterioration.
-For the three MA-based schemes, however, the worst-case SNR exhibits a non-monotonic relationship with $L$.
-The SNR initially increases when $L$ grows from 1 to 2, as the spatial diversity gain achieved through MA position adaptation outweighs the passive beamforming loss from element redistribution.
-However, when $L$ exceeds 2, the continued partitioning of elements among progressively less effective IRS locations leads to a dominant reduction in passive beamforming gain that surpasses the benefits of MA flexibility.
-This explains the observed SNR decline for $L\geq 3$.
+This shows that with a single IRS, performance is mainly determined by whether IRS beamforming is adaptive or static, while the form of transmitter architecture (MAs or FPAs) has a negligible impact.
+This is consistent with results in \cite{2024_Weidong_MAIRS}, where theory and simulation show that the MA gain over FPAs disappears under far-field LoS BS–IRS channels.
+However, when $L\geq 2$, the superiority of MAs over FPAs becomes apparent, as more IRSs introduce richer multipath and greater spatial channel variation, enabling MAs to be positioned in high-gain regions for higher received SNR.